minogin/vue-drag-resize-rotate/readme.md

 * Correct rotation based on vector geometry.
 Rotated container resizes correctly.
 * Supports fixed aspect ratio which is applied correctly when container is rotated.
 * Supports active (e.g. editable) content.
 For example you can create a draggable and resizable textbox and edit the text inside on double click.
-* Supports both outer and inner boundaries.
-E.g. container would always contain inner boundary and outer boundary would always contain the container.
+* Supports both outer and inner boundaries, i.e. container will always contain inner boundary and outer boundary will always contain the container.
 * DRR-containers could be nested, e.g. for editing tree-like structures.

-### Caution!
+### Please note!

-(x; y) are always the coordinates of the **center** of the container, not the left-top corner.
+(x; y) are the coordinates of the **center** of the container, not the left-top corner.
 It is because the container could be rotated and therefore we don't know which corner would be left-top.

 ### Inspired by